Daniel Yergin: 2000s–2010s

 His 2002 book The Commanding Heights: The Battle for the World Economy, written with Joseph Stanislaw, described in narrative form the struggle over the "frontier" between governments and markets and the rise of globalization.
 In the "first major PBS series on business in more than a decade," he led the team that created an Emmy-winning six-hour PBS/BBC television series based on the book, serving as executive producer and co-writer and interviewing individuals such as Bill Clinton, Dick Cheney, Vicente Fox, and Mikhail Gorbachev.

 CERA was acquired by the information company IHS Inc. in 2004, with Yergin becoming an executive of the combined company and remaining chairman of CERA.
 Described as a sequel to his book The Prize, Yergin's The Quest: Energy, Security, and the Remaking of the Modern World (2011) continued his history of the global oil industry but also addressed energy security, natural gas, electric power, climate change and the search for renewable sources of energy.
 Like his previous books, it was drafted in long-hand.
 In 2011 it was shortlisted for the Financial Times and McKinsey Business Book of the Year Award.

 2020s

 In September 2020, Yergin published The New Map: Energy, Climate, and the Clash of Nations,with a revised edition published the following year.
 In December 2024, Yergin released an unabridged audiobook version of The Prize.
 The audiobook includes an epilogue narrated by Yergin reflecting on the relevance of the book’s messaging present day, more than 30 years after its original publication date.

+The Economist examined how the author addressed climate change in his book, The New Map.
+It said Yergin looks at climate change through the lens of prices, regulation, and subsidies, rather than through the eyes of a scientist, who may watch rising temperatures, tides, and migrating populations.
+"The question of what the Earth will actually be like in 2050—when Mr Yergin expects half of all cars sold still to be powered by fossil fuels—is not addressed."